josmas/MovesDiary/Readme.md

         [X] When App starts, only show Auth button if needed [X] Check DB for access_token
-          [X] Get profile with a bad token and fix error handling [] and think about how to handle when a token is expired [] also store the profile, as it should not change.
+          [X] Get profile with a bad token and fix error handling [X] also store the profile, as it should not change.
           [] Validate access_token?
 Can I do this with the expires_in?
           [] Add sing out to Menu
       [] devise some way of refreshing the token when needed